melody-notpond/curly-lang-legacy/README.md

 The parser is virtually done for the sake of creating a backend to test with.
 Everything is highly experimental.
 Be cautious: code may be explosive.

 ### Branch info
-There are three branches currently in use:
+There are four branches:
  1. `master`: This is the main branch.
- 2. `vm-initial`: This is where new features of the vm are created and tested.
+ 2. `vm-initial`: This is where new features of the vm were created and tested.
- 3. `vm-compiler`: This is where new features of the compiler are created and tested.
+ 3. `vm-compiler`: This is where new features of the compiler were created and tested.

-Development of a new feature starts in `vm-initial`.
-Once the appropriate opcodes are sufficiently implemented, it is merged into `vm-compiler` and the appropriate compilation steps are implemented.
+ 4. `redo`: This is where the language is being reimplemented.

+The language is currently being reimplemented due to a lack of maintanance in the past few months.
+Additionally, it allows the language to remove its only dependancy (curly-comb).